 The challenge with massage for multiple sclerosis is that no one approach is appropriate for everyone living with MS. The massage therapist must assess your unique set of symptoms and choose techniques that might work for you.

 Some people with MS may get relief from deep tissue massage or trigger point therapy, while these massage techniques may create additional pain for other people.
 Some people can tolerate only gentle touch, such as myofascial release or light Swedish massage.

 Massage therapy can help reduce both the symptoms of MS and the effects of stress.

-To help relieve stiff joints, massage increases blood circulation, improving the pliability of the tendons, ligaments, and other connective tissue and leading to easier movement of joints.
+Massage increases blood circulation, improving the pliability of the tendons, ligaments, and other connective tissue, which may help relieve stiff joints.
 Easier movement makes stretching and exercise easier, which further helps improve the range of motion and flexibility of joints.

-Improved blood circulation also helps maintain the integrity of muscle tissue, which helps slow down the development of muscle weakness and atrophy.
+Improved blood circulation also helps maintain the integrity of muscle tissue, which may slow down the development of muscle weakness and atrophy.

 Many massage techniques help reduce excess muscle tension or spasticity and relieve pain.
 Some massage techniques also soothe the nervous system, temporarily reducing excess stimulation of muscle fibers.